 As Digital PR faster than traditional PR, it has also become easier to apply branding strategies to get better exposure but also complexities according to timezone, and geographic locations have increased.

-Agility is an essential component of Digital PR team as an association of journalists, writers and strategists are required to establish a systematic PR strategy.
+For a Digital PR team, agility is a crucial element, as it necessitates the collaboration of journalists, writers, and strategists to formulate a systematic PR strategy.
 Unlike traditional PR which was relationship business, Digital PR demands a nimble and research-driven approach and ability to come up with innovative ideas in collaboration.

 The lifecycle of Digital PR

 Content marketing is an integrated part of Digital PR strategy.
 The branding alone cannot survive on its own.
-Several social media, content and public PR methods need to be integrated and connected to provide satisfactory results.
+Integrating and connecting various social media, content, and public relations methods is necessary to achieve satisfactory results.

 The PR lifecycle shows how agencies get customers through effective strategies.
 These are few moments of PR lifecycle.